zelenski/stanford-cpp-library/README.md

 # stanford-cpp-library
-The Stanford C++ libraries, created by Eric Roberts et al.
+Source code and resources for the C++ libraries used by Stanford CS106B/X courses.
-Currently maintained by Stanford CS Lecturer Marty Stepp.
+Currently maintained by Stanford CS Lecturers Marty Stepp, Julie Zelenski, and Keith Schwarz.

 Many thanks to Prof. Jeff Lutgen (jlutgen) of Whittier College, who has submitted several useful pull requests and new features to the libraries.